wootfish/cryptopals/README.md

 These are my solutions to the Cryptopals Challenges.
 They are written in Python 3.

-I've had so much fun over the last few months working through these that I can't resist sharing my results.
+I've had so much fun working through these over the last few months that I can't resist sharing my results.
 I've tried to make them as readable as possible.

-That said, if you're working through these yourself, try to resist looking at other people's work too much - you learn more when you figure things out for yourself :)
+That said, if you're working through these yourself, try to resist looking at other people's work too much - you learn more when you figure things out for yourself!

 If you're interested in this stuff, feel free to hit me up [on Twitter](https://twitter.com/elisohl) or [elsewhere](https://eli.sohl.com/contact).